 NOTE: Arguments are case-sensitive.

-- 7 OPTIONAL In Initial Directory, enter the path of the file directory for the action. - 8 To enable the action on completion of these steps, select the Enabled option and click OK.
+- 7 OPTIONAL In the Initial Directory box, enter the path of the file directory for the action. - 8 To enable the action on completion of these steps, select the Enabled check box. - 9 Click OK.

 Deleting an Action